Oisin-M/PCSC-Numerical-Integration/README.md

 - (d) second function output reads 5-6i + (19+1i)x + (0+0i)y + (0+0i)x^2

 ### Typical Program Usage
-A typical execution would be to edit the configuration to a new integration problem, and then to simply rerun the program with `./integration`
+A typical execution would be to edit the configuration file `readfile.txt` to indicate a new integration problem, and then to simply rerun the program with `./integration` and view the results of the methods.

 ### Program Features
 - Reads arbitrary input from file